-Bioethicists contribute to consensus opinion on the responsibility of biobanksMarch 21st, 2012 in Genetics /
+Bioethicists contribute to consensus opinion on the responsibility of biobanksMarch 21, 2012 in Medicine & Health / Genetics

 Bioethicists at the Johns Hopkins Berman Institute of Bioethics are co-authors on a consensus article placing "significant responsibility" on biobanks to report individual research results (IRRs) and incidental findings (IFs) to the contributors of genetic material.